Acting Games | Drama Exercises and Games for Kids and Adults

 Telephone

-Learning Outcomes: teamwork
+Learning Outcomes: Teamwork, listening.

-Everyone knows this game, but it is fantastic and really useful, especially with younger children.
+Everyone knows this game, but it is fantastic and really useful—especially with younger children.
 It encourages good diction and listening skills.

 1. Get your group into a circle, either seated or standing.